Is Codecademy worth it?

 These ‘paths’ allow you to concentrate either on courses that will help you develop your career path or your skill path.
 We found during our Codecademy review that the skill paths focus on giving you specific skills that will improve your readiness for specific jobs.
 The career paths have a greater focus on giving you a firm foundation to pursue certain tech careers.

 Many courses at the site are offered under the Codecademy free option, and most people who use the site have benefitted from this option.
+Check out our John Academy review if you are interested in other free courses.
 You can also opt for the paid ‘Pro’ subscription on the site, and this gives you access to a greater range of interactive course materials and other resources.
 A number of these Pro courses are exclusive to the site.
 Some courses are as short as three hours, while others take 10 weeks to complete, depending on the path and the subject area.

 Read on to discover more detail about just how Codecademy can help you improve your skills and develop your career in tech.